pandas-dev/pandas/doc/source/user_guide/indexing.rst

 ``reset_index`` takes an optional parameter ``drop`` which if true simply discards the index, instead of putting index values in the DataFrame's columns.

-Adding an ad hoc Index
+Adding an ad hoc index
 ~~~~~~~~~~~~~~~~~~~~~~

 If you create an index yourself, you can just assign it to the ``index`` field: